BalaMani-proj/mcp/README.md

 ---

 ## 📌 Notes
-- Uses Qwen2.5-0.5B-Instruct for local inference
+- Uses Qwen2.5-0.5B-Instruct for local inference by default, but you can configure any LLM (OpenAI GPT, Claude Sonnet, Hugging Face, etc.)
 - Compatible with other Hugging Face models
 - Swagger spec must follow OpenAPI v2.0

+---

+To save this:

+1. Open your project folder.
+2. Create a new file named `README.md`.
+3. Paste the entire content above into it.
+4. Save the file.